The Iconic Berliner Dom

 Opening Hours and Ticketing

-The Berliner Dom is open daily from 9 am to 8 pm.
-Visitors can purchase tickets at the entrance or book them online in advance to avoid long queues.
-Guided tours are also available, offering a more in-depth exploration of the cathedral and its history.
+Berlin cathedral (Berliner Dom) is open daily from 9 am to 8 pm, but you can buy your tickets at the entrance or in advance online for less queueing.
+There are also guided tours that delve more into the cathedral and its history.

 Accessibility